initia-labs/minievm/README.md

 ## Getting Started

-To get started with L2, please visit the documentation.
+To get started with L2, please visit the [documentation](https://initia.gitbook.io/initia-docs-v2/).

 ## Features

-- Optimistic rollup consumer chain powered by EVM.
+- Powered by EVM, MiniEVM acts as an optimistic rollup consumer chain.
-- Simplified network bootstrapping process.
+- Simplifies the network bootstrapping process, making it faster and more efficient.
-- No need to prepare a validator group or build your own ecosystem tools.
+- Eliminates the need for setting up a validator group or creating custom ecosystem tools.
-- Enhanced security through the OPinit stack.
+- Integrates seamlessly with the OPinit stack, enhancing security.
-- Access to all initia ecosystem tools from day one.
+- Provides immediate access to the full suite of Initia ecosystem tools right from the start.

 ## Contributing